Cynar

-Since 1995 Cynar has been manufactured and distributed by the Campari Group.
+Since 1995, Cynar has been manufactured and distributed by the Campari Group.

 Advertising

 The apéritif became popular during the early 1960s after its appearance on the Italian television advertising show Carosello.
-The series of commercials, first starring Ferruccio De Ceresa, and from 1966 Ernesto Calindri, showed the actor sipping Cynar while sitting at a table placed in the middle of a busy street, urging consumers to drink Cynar "against the strain of modern life".
+The series of commercials, first starring Ferruccio De Ceresa, and from 1966 Ernesto Calindri, showed the actor sipping Cynar while sitting at a table placed in the middle of a busy street, urging consumers to drink Cynar "against the wear-and-tear of modern life".
 Toward the end of the 1970s, the commercial changed settings and moved from the busy city to a field of artichokes.
 The partnership between Calindri and the brand lasted until 1984.